Ayushd70/Ayushd70/README.md

 ## Glad to see you here!

 <p><samp>
-  I'm Ayush Dubey, a 2nd Year undergraduate pursuing B.Tech from <a href="https://www.stcet.org" target="_blank"> St. Thomas' College of  Engineering and Technology</a>, Kolkata.
-A budding Developer who is obsessed with the idea of improving himself and wants a platform to grow and excel.
-I love to explore new technologies and leverage them to solve real-life problems.
-I'm a passionate learner who's always willing to learn and work across technologies and domains.
+  I'm Ayush Dubey, a 3rd Year undergraduate pursuing B.Tech from <a href="https://www.stcet.org" target="_blank"> St. Thomas' College of  Engineering and Technology</a>, Kolkata.
+  <br/><br/>
+  I'm currently working at <a href="https://rajasthanstudio.com/">Rajasthan Studio</a> as a SDE.
+I also maintain few Android Custom ROM at <a href="https://forum.xda-developers.com/m/ayushd70.5889244/">XDA Developers</a>.
+  <br/><br/>
+  You can contact me on any of the platforms above.
+I typically respond fastest to Telegram messages.
 </samp></p>

 ## Languages and Tools